farbenmeer/react-spring-slider/CONTRIBUTING.md

 You can see all targets which meant to be used from the developer by simply typing `make help` or, a bit easier `make` into your terminal.
 If you encounter any problem try to run `make clean` at first.

+## Releasing

+In order to release make sure to be on the `master` branch and have the latest changes.
+Make also sure to be logged in into your npm-account.

+`make release` should do everything needed in order to build a complete release including publishing it to npm and creating a Github tag.